EVERY time a new Assassin’s Creed game is announced, a lot of gamers think “Cool, so when do we get an AC game set in Feudal Japan?”

 The game is set on the Japanese island of Tsushima during the late 13th century, with the Mongols invading the island.
-You play Jin Sakai, one of the island’s Samurai, and after the Mongol invaders kill most of Tsushima’s defenders in an epic beachfront battle, he seeks a combination of revenge and redemption against the invaders.
+You play Jin Sakai, one of the island’s Samurai, and after the Mongol invaders kill most of Tsushima’s defenders in an epic beachfront battle,

 As the review intro suggests, at first glance there’s a few similarities between Ghost of Tsushima and Ubisoft’s iconic series, particularly in the “leaping off buildings and stabbing people” or “appearing out of the shadows to stab people” front – along with the open-world aspect too.